 - Top tips: Be prepared to show up early, as access to the park is limited to 1000 visitors per day with only 500 people allowed on the trail at one time.
 You will have to wait until the first people leave to get into the park.

-The Caribbean Coast boasts beautiful golden sand, wildlife and plenty of reefs to explore.
-Favourite beaches here include Manzanillo with a two mile stretch of soft sand.
+The Caribbean Coast boasts beautiful golden sand, wildlife, and plenty of reefs to explore.
+Favorite beaches here include Manzanillo with a two-mile stretch of soft sand.
 While Playa Blanca and Playa Vargas within Cahuita National Park are enchanting places to soak in the sun.

 - Location: Guanacaste, Nicoya Peninsula, southeast Limon

-- Best time to visit: December to April during dry season
+- Best time to visit: December to April during the dry season

 Eating Costa Rican food is a great way to learn more about the culture and history of the country.
 The best thing to do in Costa Rica, when it comes to food is to try staples like gallo pinto, a favorite breakfast meal made of rice and black beans.
 Dinner brings delectables like sopa negra (black bean soup) and casado which highlights rice with an array of side dish like fried plantains, vegetables, fish, beef or chicken.
 For dessert, try the Costa Rican rice pudding known as arroz con leche and quench your thirst with a traditional shot of guaro which is a liquor made of sugar cane.

 - Location: Barrio Escalante in San Jose is the street to go to discover the hippest restaurants, bars and cafes in town.